Oral Health

 How Long Does Teething Last?

-Each tooth can erupt at different times.
-Teething is only completed when all of a child’s baby teeth have erupted, taking up to 3 years.
+Each tooth can erupt at different times, and the discomfort caused by erupting teeth usually lasts for 2 to 3 days.
+Teething only lasts until all of a child’s baby teeth have erupted, which can take up to 3 years.

-Here is an approximate timeline for teething:
+Here’s an approximate timeline for teething:

 Front Teeth